Best Online Criminal Justice Programs in Louisiana (2026)

 How does Criminal Justice pay in Louisiana compare to other states?

-Louisiana offers competitive entry-level wages, though median salaries are currently 24.8% below the national trend.
+Louisiana offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Louisiana a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Louisiana?